MPh-py/MPh/ReadMe.md

-﻿Python scripting interface for Comsol Multiphysics®
+﻿Python scripting interface for Comsol Multiphysics®.

 [Comsol][comsol] is a commercial software application that is widely used in science and industry alike for research and development.
-It excels in modeling almost any (multi-)physics problems by solving the governing set of partial differential equations via the finite-element method.
+It excels in modeling almost any (multi-)physics problem by solving the governing set of partial differential equations via the finite-element method.
 It comes with a modern graphical user interface to set up simulation models and can be scripted from Matlab® or via its native